janetlayne2/Temporal-SIR-GN/README.md

 ```

 ### Input
-Temporal SIR-GN takes in a comma separated edgelist in the form of <br>
+Temporal SIR-GN takes in a comma separated edgelist with headers in the form of <br>
 ```bash
 nodeID1, nodeID2, timestamp
 ```